 - It must offshore or outsource certain operations which would lead to staff redundancies.

-- Current staff members are retained but operational costs are minimised by developing the concept of “working from home”.
+- Current staff members are retained but running costs are minimised by developing the concept of “working from home”.

 By outsourcing, the selected local government authority will gain various benefits such as: